alianza/portfolio/static/markdown/pokedexreact.md

 The Application is fully routed so deeplinking to any page is supported.
 The UI is fully responsive and all css is written in Sass.
 _'Caught'_ Pokémons are saved in local storage so loading is fast and persistent.
 All API endpoints have separated interfaces, so the architecture is loosely coupled.
 The biggest file is for styling, and the largest component is 173 lines of code.
+The application is hosted using the Netlify deployment platform.

 ---